natalieagus/50002/docs/FPGA/debugging.md

 # Debugging the FPGA
 {: .no_toc}
-This document is written to guide you with debugging the FPGA using Alchitry Lab's debug feature.
-That said, there's nothing wrong using outputs such as the LEDS or 7-segment display to debug.
-Use which ever method you prefer.
+This document is written to guide you with debugging the FPGA using **Alchitry Lab's builtin debug feature**.
+That being said, there's nothing wrong using outputs such as the LEDS or 7-segment display to debug.
+Use whichever method you prefer.

-## Capture Signals
 ### Debug Project
 Start by selecting the `Debug Project` (bug looking icon) in the toolbar.